Advertiser Disclosure

 • Not available to high-risk merchants

-Dharma offers all its merchants a month-to-month billing agreement, with no long-term commitment.
+Dharma offers all its merchants a month-to-month billing agreement with no long-term commitment.

-Processing rate plans are all interchange-plus, so you’ll save money on your non-EBT transactions.
+Processing rate plans for non-EBT transactions are all interchange-plus.
 Dharma isn’t the least expensive option out there, but if you process more than $10,000 per month (including both EBT and non-EBT transactions), it will be one of the most cost-effective options you can find.

 The company also freely admits that its pricing structure isn’t a good fit for smaller businesses.
 If you process less than $10,000 per month, Dharma recommends Square as a lower-cost alternative.
 Also, you should be aware that the company does not accept high-risk merchants.

 Dharma Merchant Services Features